zhoushengdao/bing_wallpapers/README_en.md

 ## Field List

+This project uses jsonl to store data.
+The data for each locale is placed in the corresponding file under the `data` folder.
+Each line represents one day's wallpaper, with each day's wallpaper having the following fields:

 | Field Name        | Source                                                                              | Remarks                       |
 | :---------------- | :---------------------------------------------------------------------------------- | :---------------------------- |
 | `date`            | Date obtained by adding the timezone offset (see above) to `images[].fullstartdate` | Date part only                |